-A new lawsuit claims a caffeinated drink at at a restaurant contributed to a man's death.
+A new lawsuit claims a caffeinated drink at Panera contributed to a man's death.

 Legalities aside, the issue of what people - especially young people - put in their bodies is something to be aware of, says Michael Broman, PhD, MD, an OSF HealthCare cardiologist.
 In fact, it's one he thinks about daily.